All Episodes

 So he's not trying to make gargantuan claims.

-He's just saying in my practice, this is working, and it's becoming the norm in other countries.
+He's just saying, in my practice, this is working, and it's becoming the norm in other countries.

-And that trial showed that there was clinically significant and a significantly statistical benefit, reducing cough, reducing fever, and reducing pneumonia, which is the bigger life.
+put half the people on the pill, half not, and that trial showed that there was a clinically significant and a significantly statistical benefit, reducing cough, reducing fever, and reducing pneumonia, which is the bigger...

-Now, in fairness, there was another trial where they threw the kitchen sink at everybody and everyone did great.
+Now, in fairness, there was another trial where they threw the kitchen sink at everybody, and everyone did great.

-And I'm saying, well, my goodness, if the Chinese are getting these kinds of results, maybe we want to use hydroxychloroquine, and then we want to, if we can use the azothromycent, and then maybe if they're using an antiviral, which they do in China, it's part of their state protocol, they do that, and they seemingly get pretty good results.
+And I'm saying, well, my goodness, if the Chinese are getting these kinds of results, maybe we want to use hydroxychloroquine, and then we want to, if we can, use the azithromycin.

 I wish we could get those kinds of numbers.

-I mean, please, this is more data than I would bet half of the public uh recommendations we give.
+I mean, please, this is more data than I would bet half of the public recommendations we give.

 Like sneezing into your arm if you have a cold.